TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 41/Psalms 41.6.md

 ---

-And if he come to see [me], he speaketh falsehood; His heart gathereth iniquity to itself: When he goeth abroad, he telleth it.
+If he comes to see me, he speaks falsehood.
+His heart gathers iniquity to itself.
+When he goes abroad, he tells it.